-Unless otherwise noted, all Year 1 Outcome data was collected in the spring of 2022.
+Unless otherwise noted, all Year 2 Outcome data was collected in the spring of 2023.

 Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 Advisory Council Attendance -Measure membership attendance (5 meetings/year) For 2020-2021: 70% of council members attended regularly Mid Year 2022- Avg.
 80% Year End Total - Avg.
-74% of council members attend regularly 85% of council members will attend 90% meetings Completion of Council Meeting Surveys - percentage of council members completing surveys For 2020-2021: 50% of Advisory Council members completed the surveys 50% of council members completed surveys 75% of council members will complete surveys 80% of members will rate the council
+74% of council members attend regularly The Executive Advisory Council Meeting average attendance for 2022- 2023 was: 79%.
+85% of council members will attend 90% meetings Completion of Council Meeting Surveys - percentage of council members completing surveys For 2020-2021: 50% of Advisory Council members completed the surveys 50% of council members completed surveys TBD as new assistant director is currently sending a survey to collect this data.
+75% of council members will complete surveys 80% of members will rate the council

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 70% rated the council meetings as effective or highly effective meetings as highly effective Post Grad Data: Percent of students who qualify for graduation Percentage of students who complete the FAFSA For 2020-2021: Foster rights have been shared with students but we do not yet have student confirmation of those who graduated 2 students (4%) completed the FAFSA Year End - Out of 9 seniors, 7 qualify to graduate - 4 completed FAFSA (57%) Youth were not surveyed about knowing their rights; will complete in 2022-23 80% of students report that they know about their Foster rights pertaining to graduation Of those students interested in attending college, 100% complete the FAFSA Transition to TK-K Data: Flagging the percentage of early childhood students transitioning to TK-K This is a new metric so no data is available.
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 70% rated the council meetings as effective or highly effective meetings as highly effective Post Grad Data: Percent of students who qualify for graduation Percentage of students who complete the FAFSA For 2020-2021: Foster rights have been shared with students but we do not yet have student confirmation of those who graduated 2 students (4%) completed the FAFSA Year End - Out of 9 seniors, 7 qualify to graduate - 4 completed FAFSA (57%) Youth were not surveyed about knowing their rights; will complete in 2022-23 Out of 11 seniors, 9 qualify to graduate.
+TBD: TBD percentage of students completed the FAFSA.
+80% of students report that they know about their Foster rights pertaining to graduation Of those students interested in attending college, 100% complete the FAFSA Transition to TK-K Data: Flagging the percentage of early childhood students transitioning to TK-K This is a new metric so no data is available.
 We will begin to track this information and baseline will be set based on 2021-2022 data.
-4 students have been identified in state preschool program and 100% flagged for potentially transitioning to TK/K Of all FY attending early childhood programs, flag 90% of them prior to the start of their TK-K school year Training Data to Track: Percentage of agencies that attend trainings offered Effectiveness of trainings (post survey) For 2020-2021: 35% of partner agencies and districts regularly attend the trainings 85.7% of participants rated the trainings as helpful 10 Trainings were provided AVG - 80% of districts participated AVG - 85% of participants rated the trainings as effective or highly effective 100% of districts and agencies participate in the countywide trainings 90% of participants will rate the trainings as effective or highly effective
+4 students have been identified in state preschool program and 100% flagged for potentially transitioning to TK/K 4 students have been identified in state preschool program and 100% flagged for potentially transitioning to TK/K Of all FY attending early childhood programs, flag 90% of them prior to the start of their TK-K school year Training Data to Track: Percentage of agencies that attend trainings offered Effectiveness of trainings (post survey) For 2020-2021: 35% of partner agencies and districts regularly attend the trainings 85.7% of participants rated the trainings as helpful 10 Trainings were provided AVG - 80% of districts participated AVG - 85% of participants rated the trainings as effective or highly effective 5 Trainings were provided during the 2022-2023 SY AVG - 87% of districts participated AVG - 75% of participants rated the 100% of districts and agencies participate in the countywide trainings 90% of participants will rate the trainings as effective or highly effective

-Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24
+Metric Baseline Year 1 Outcome Year 2 Outcome Year 3 Outcome Desired Outcome for 2023-24 trainings as effective or highly effective